 The AEO platform market breaks into four tiers, and each serves different agency needs.

-Budget monitoring tools ($29 to $189/mo): Otterly, AIclicks, Peec AI, Semrush AIO.
+Budget monitoring tools ($20 to $495/mo): Otterly, Peec AI, Rankscale, the Semrush AI Visibility Toolkit.
 These platforms track AI citations and visibility but create zero content.
 They are useful as supplementary monitoring tools for agencies that have their own content teams but are not viable as the primary delivery platform for an AEO service.
+Their genuine strengths: Otterly's $29 entry point is the cheapest way to start monitoring, Peec bundles brand-sentiment scoring and 100+ language coverage, and Rankscale tracks 17+ engines.

 Mid-tier execution platforms ($99 to $599/mo): Loudmink, Gauge, Relixir, Writesonic.
 These platforms combine monitoring with content generation.
 Loudmink covers blog, Reddit, and YouTube with human review by default.
-Relixir auto-publishes on lower tiers.
-Gauge generates articles but fewer per month (18 vs. Loudmink's 40 on top-tier plans).
-Writesonic's multi-engine coverage (9+ engines) is gated behind enterprise pricing ($1,499+/mo).
+Relixir's Rex agent leans toward auto-publishing.
+Gauge is a genuine agentic generator that publishes to your CMS, though at fewer articles per month (18 vs. Loudmink's 40 on top-tier plans) and a $599 entry.
+Writesonic generates content across 3 engines self-serve, with up to 10 engines gated behind Enterprise (custom pricing).

 For most agencies building an AEO practice, the best AEO platforms for agencies fall in the mid-tier execution category, where per-client costs stay low enough to maintain strong margins on $1,500 to $15,000/mo retainers.